OnroerendErfgoed/atramhasis/docs/source/customisation.rst

    The :class:`~skosprovider.uri.UriGenerator` that you configure only generates URI's when creating new concepts or collections.
-When importing existing vocabularies, please be sure to create the URI's during importing (possbily by using a relevant generator yourself).
+When importing existing vocabularies, please be sure to create the URI's before or during import (possbily by using a relevant generator yourself).

 Suppose you have decided that your URI's should look like this:
 `http://id.mydata.org/thesauri/stuff/[id]`.
 You can do this by registering